Blazing Entrails

 "Blazing Entrails" is the fourth episode of the fourth season of The Ren & Stimpy Show.
 It originally aired on Nickelodeon in the United States on October 15, 1994.
+The episode is a parody of the 1966 science fiction film Fantastic Voyage.

 Plot

 Stimpy wakes up in the middle of the night, seemingly brain-damaged from an offscreen event.
 He hammers his teeth instead of brushing them, rinses his mouth with dog shampoo, and saws off half of his nose to trim a nose hair.
 That morning, he cooks "bacon and eggs" for Ren, which is in fact part of his tongue and his eyes.
 Ren forces him to see a "doctor", Dr. Brainchild, who can "fix his brain".
 They are greeted by his mother, a one-eyed woman with a swollen head.
 Dr. Brainchild himself is a green-skinned child with a similarly swollen head.

 Dr. Brainchild determines that Stimpy has a lack of brain activity which might mean death, so he requests Ren go in to investigate.
 After Ren is sent into Stimpy's colon, he lights a match in the darkness, only to be blown up by Stimpy's flammable farts.

 Ren rides a train made of intestines to the stomach, during which he is harassed by a corn and a coin swallowed by Stimpy.
 He enters the stomach alongside numerous antibodies.
 He falls in love with a female antibody, who accidentally swallows his skeleton when kissing him.
 They spend a year together; when he attempts to tell his children antibodies a story, he remembers Stimpy and immediately continues his journey.
 He climbs to the nasal cavity when Stimpy's mucus washes him away.
 He hangs on to a booger, which causes Stimpy to pick him instead of his booger.
 Stimpy places him in his ear, incidentally the passage to his brain.

 Ren finds Stimpy's ignorance gland holding his brain hostage.
 A chimpanzee delivers Dr. Brainchild's notice of Stimpy deflating, but Ren could not make it out after distracting the ignorance gland.
 Stimpy returns to normal, watching television happily while Ren comfortably sits inside his brain, ending the episode.